nitkizs/test/test.md

 * Multiple Detections

-Important: For verification, review high-confidence detections to confirm that detected objects are actual targets and check no-detection images to confirm no targets are present.
+For verification, review high-confidence detections to confirm that detected objects are actual targets and check no-detection images to confirm no targets are present.

 **Negative Dataset:**